s9w/font_compare/README.md

 	- number five
 	- big S (superman)

-Following are some brackets, special characters, double underscore and a "hashtag".
+Followed by some brackets, special characters, double underscore and a "hashtag".

-The capturing process is automated, so font requests are welcome
+The capturing process is automated, so requests for fonts or changes to the code sample are welcome.

 ## Font-specific notes
 - **Monoid** and **Input** are both highly customizable, offering alternatives for commonly controversial letters.
 This site features only the default versions.